C0mposer/Spyro-1-Practice-Rom/wiki/11-quality-of-life.md

 ---

-## Respawn Spyro

-Press **L1 + R1 + Circle** to respawn Spyro at the level's spawn point.
-Also resets all collectables in the level (gems, keys, etc.) and flight level timers.

----

 ## Controller Port Swap

-If you need to switch from controller port 1 to port 2 (or back), press **any button three times** on the port you want to switch to.
+If you want to switch the active controller port from port 1 to port 2 (or back), press **any button three times** on the port you want to switch to.
 Three presses on port 2 switches input to port 2; three presses on port 1 switches back.

-Useful for multi-player setups, input device changes, or adapter compatibility.

 ---